jerryhgladinet/docs/deploy/source/index.rst

 System Requirements
 --------------------

-CentreStack server is built on top of Microsoft Web Platform, which includes
+CentreStack server is built on top of the Microsoft Web Platform, which includes

     * Windows Server
-    * Internet Information Server 7/8 (IIS),
+    * Internet Information Server 7/8/10 (IIS),
     * .Net Framework 4.5+,
     * ASP.NET
-    * SQL Server or SQL Server Express.
+    * MySQL, Microsoft SQL Server or Microsoft SQL Server Express.

 The base operating system can be either

     - Windows Server 2008 R2,
     - Windows Server 2012, Windows Server 2012 R2 or
     - Windows Server 2016
+    - Windows Server 2019

 We recommend Windows Server 2012/2012 R2/2016 since .Net Framework 4.5/4.6 comes directly with these newer server OS platforms.
 It is easier and faster to install CentreStack software on Windows Server 2012/2012 R2 or on Windows Server 2016.